-It is well known that the oral cavity harbor distinct genotypes of S. mutans^{9,12,18,20,27,28}.
-In the present study, one genotype was found in the saliva of nine volunteers, out of eleven (Table 1).
-This agrees with previous studies in saliva or dental biofilm samples of children^{9,12,18,20,27,28} and adult subjects^{1,21}.
+It is well known that the oral cavity harbors distinct genotypes of S. mutans^{9,12,18,20,27,28}.
+In the present study, only one genotype was found in the saliva of 9 out of 11 volunteers (Table 1).
+This agrees with the findings of previous studies in saliva or dental biofilm samples of children^{9,12,18,20,27,28} and adult subjects^{1,21}.
 This low genotypic diversity could be related to the fact that other genotypes might be present in saliva in a proportion below to the detection limit of the microbiological method used26.
 Also, certain genotypes present in the oral cavity could become permanently established, while other genotypes, due to their reduced ability of interacting with the host, form a transient population21.
-Despite this low genotypic diversity found in our study, saliva samples harbored those genotypes present at higher proportions in teeth biofilms^{1,12}.
-In the present study, although distinct genotypes had been identified by all primers tested, the OPA 02 showed the best results, considering the number of bands produced through the reaction (Table 1).
+Despite this low genotypic diversity found in the present study, saliva samples harbor those genotypes present at higher proportions in dental biofilms^{1,12}.
+In the present study, although distinct genotypes were identified by all primers tested, the OPA 02 showed the best results, considering the number of bands produced by reaction (Table 1).
 These data are in agreement with the study of Li and Caufield13 (1998).